 The year colleges look at most.
-AP coursework, SAT/ACT prep, college essays, and recommendation letters from teachers who actually know your child — all in classes of six.
+AP coursework, SAT/ACT prep, college essays, and recommendation letters from teachers who actually know your child.
+This is the year that shapes where they go next.

 Junior year is the single most important year on a college application.
-It's when AP course loads peak, SAT and ACT scores are finalized, college essays begin, and teachers write the recommendation letters that admissions officers actually read.
-At Score Academy, your child's teachers know them well enough to write letters that sound like a real person — not a template.
-In classes of six, every student's strengths, growth, and character are visible in a way that's impossible in a class of thirty.
+AP course loads peak, SAT and ACT scores are finalized, college essays begin, and teachers write the recommendation letters that admissions officers actually read.
+At Score Academy, your child’s teachers know them well enough to write letters that sound like a real person, not a template.
+Every student’s strengths, growth, and character are visible in a way that’s simply not possible in a traditional classroom setting.
+That visibility is what makes the difference at application time.

-From core academics to creative electives, here's a snapshot of what Grade 11 students study at Score Academy.
-Full Track students take every subject live in classes of six.
-Flex Track students access the same accredited curriculum at their own pace.
+From core academics to AP courses and creative electives, here’s a snapshot of what Grade 11 students study at Score Academy Online.
+Synchronous students take every subject live.
+Asynchronous students access the same accredited curriculum at their own pace.

 Complex texts, research-based writing, and persuasive communication.
 College-level analytical skills and essay preparation.